740 Waterside Drive, Aztec West

-The refurbishment of 740 Waterside Drive, Aztec West, Bristol, owned by Legal and General Property, is the first to be certificated under the BREEAM UK Refurbishment and Fit-Out scheme and has achieved a ‘Very Good’ at design stage.
-The 51,000 sq.ft building has undergone a total rejuvenation and refurbishment, with an upgraded and extended reception providing a clear arrival for the building and a welcoming entrance.
+740 Waterside Drive, Aztec West, in Bristol, is a 51,000 sq.ft building that has undergone a total rejuvenation and refurbishment, with an upgraded and extended reception added to provide a clear and welcoming entrance to the building.

 Improvements to the building fabric, including replacement windows and improved air tightness, together with complete replacement of mechanical and electrical systems and installation of PV panels, has improved its EPC rating to ‘A’, exceptionally high for a refurbished building.
+It is the first project to be certificated under the BREEAM UK Refurbishment and Fit-Out scheme and has achieved a ‘Very Good’ at design stage.

 Constantly looking to push boundaries on what we can achieve in the sustainability arena, we believe that improving existing assets, where we have the opportunity to do so, is pivotal to reducing the impact that the built environment has on our fragile eco-system.
 This can only be achieved by working with forward thinking third parties who demonstrate skills and understanding in this area.

 Debbie Hobbs, Head of Sustainability at Legal & General Property